 [40 CFR 60.335(a)] - A.28.
-For purposes of demonstrating compliance with NSPS 40 CFR 60, Subpart GG, the monitoring device of 40 CFR 60.334(a) shall be used to determine the fuel consumption and the water-to-fuel ratio necessary to comply with the permitted NO_X standard at 30, 50, 75, and 100 percent of peak load or at four points in the normal operating range of the gas turbine, including the minimum point in the range and peak load.
+For purposes of demonstrating compliance with NSPS 40 CFR 60, Subpart GG, the monitoring device of 40 CFR 60.334(a) shall be used to determine the fuel consumption and the water-to-fuel ratio necessary to comply with the permitted NO_x standard at 30, 50, 75, and 100 percent of peak load or at four points in the normal operating range of the gas turbine, including the minimum point in the range and peak load.
 All loads shall be corrected to ISO conditions using the appropriate equations supplied by the manufacturer.

 [40 CFR 60.335(c)(2)] - A.29.
 Compliance with the allowable emission limiting standards shall be determined annually by using the following reference methods as described in 40 CFR 60, Appendix A (1997 version), and adopted by reference in Chapter 62-204.800, F.A.C.
-[0310485-001-AC, Specific Condition 28.] - A.30.
+[0090180-001-AC, Specific Condition 28.] - A.30.
 Annual compliance tests shall be performed during every federal fiscal year (October 1 September 30) pursuant to Rule 62-297.310(7), F.A.C., on each unit as indicated.
 The following reference methods shall be used.
 No other test methods may be used for compliance testing unless prior DEP approval is received in writing. - EPA Reference Method 9, "Visual Determination of the Opacity of Emissions from Stationary Sources". - EPA Reference Method 10, "Determination of Carbon Monoxide Emissions from Stationary Sources". - EPA reference Method 7E, "Determination of Nitrogen Oxides Emissions from Stationary Sources" (or RATA test data) shall be used to demonstrate compliance with the short-term NO_X BACT limits.

 A.31.
 Continuous compliance with the NO_X emission limits.
-Continuous compliance with the NO_X emission limits shall be demonstrated with the CEM system based on the applicable averaging time of 24-hr block average (DLN technology while burning gas) or a 3-hr average (SCR technology or while burning oil).
+Continuous compliance with the NO_X emission limits shall be demonstrated with the CEM system based on the applicable averaging time of 24-hr block average (DLN technology).
 For the 24-hr block average (lb/hr) emissions may be determined via EPA Method 19 or equivalent EPA approved methods.
-Based on CEMS data, a separate compliance determination is conducted at the end of each operating day (or 3-hr period when applicable) and a new average emission rate is calculated from the arithmetic average of all valid hourly emission rates from the previous operating day (or 3-hr period when applicable).
+Based on CEMS data, a separate compliance determination shall be conducted at the end of each operating day and a new average emission rate shall be calculated from the arithmetic average of all valid hourly emission rates from the previous operating day.
 Valid hourly emission rates shall not include periods of startup, shutdown, or malfunction as defined in Rule 62-210.200 F.A.C., where emissions exceed the applicable NO_X standard.
 These excess emissions periods shall be reported as required in Specific Conditions A.15. and A.16.
 A valid hourly emission rate shall be calculated for each hour in which at least two NO_X concentrations are obtained at least 15 minutes apart.
-[Rules 62-4.070 and 62-210.700, F.A.C.; 40 CFR 75; and 031485-001-AC, Specific Condition 30.]
+[Rules 62-4.070 and 62-210.700, F.A.C.; 40 CFR 75; and 090180-001-AC, Specific Condition 30.]